-His teaching methods revolve around classical guitar studies specializing in technique and musicality.
-As well as Pop, rock and finger style music.
-His devotion to teaching and attention to detail have made Miguel a much sought after teacher in the South Bay Area.
+His teaching methods revolve around classical guitar studies specializing in technique and musicality, as well as pop, rock and finger style music.
+Miguel's devotion to teaching and attention to detail have made him a much sought after teacher in the South Bay Area.

 Spending two years in the Music Therapy program to experience the field, she worked with children and adults who would seek specialized musical treatment for various conditions.

 Ms. Mika enjoys working with young children who wish to bring musical knowledge and joy into their lives.
 Ms. Mika teaches Voice and also Beginning Piano.

 Nisha Ram is a California native.
 Nisha has been performing since the age of 4 and fell in love with music ever since.
 She began her formal training at the age of 6, and went on to participate in many well-known and prestigious music festivals and competitions both in the United States and around the world.
 Music was always an extremely vital part of Nisha’s life, and that is because she grew up in a family filled with musicians.
 Growing up Nisha would be exposed to a numerous amount of musical genres and music; Classical, Jazz, Broadway, Musical Theatre, Bollywood (Indian Music) and R&B to name a few.
 Having access to all these different genres shaped Nisha to be the musician she is today.